erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 <img src="https://i.imgur.com/MjZGeN3.png" style="width: 800px" />

-- SC memory model doesn't know the association between locks and data structures.
+- SC memory model *doesn't know the association between locks and data structures*.
-- Coherence action is taken on every read-write access, which leads to more overhead and poorer scalability.
+- *Coherence action is taken on every read-write access*, which leads to more overhead and poorer scalability.

 ###  Typical Parallel Program

 <img src="https://i.imgur.com/J1llQoD.png" style="width: 800px" />

 - A typical parallel program involves getting a lock for accessing data structures and releasing it after the critical section.
-- The SC memory model doesn't differentiate between synchronization and data accesses.
 - Coherence action is taken on every access even if it's not warranted until the lock is released.

 ###  Release Consistency(RC)